 Integration is very well developed allowing Enterprise Study LMS to integrate with existing workflows and manage multi departmental budgets reflecting the company’s expertise in training management and workflow design and business modelling skills.

 Lighter touch solutions for smaller organisations or more streamlined tactical learning projects in larger organisations.

 For more mid-sized organisations we would add some other LMS recommendations for lighter or more tactical solutions (that also could be used by larger organisations for tactical training interventions).
 These deliver more training focused solutions or more innovative solutions where challenges and requirements are more nuanced, such as learner engagement, course building and content curation and knowledge management, to name but a few challenges faced by healthcare organisations.

 aNewSpring is the Training department’s LMS!
 A feature rich LMS focused on training delivery, learner engagement and the creation of training materials in a quick and efficient way.
-This platform offers a neat way for both curating and creating e-learning courses.
+This is designed to be a blended learning platform, and it offers a neat way for both curating and creating elearning courses.
 The curation function is very impressive and allows disparate learning resources to catalogued and used in multiple courses.

 In addition we would highlight up LMS solutions more focused towards knowledge management

 Kokm is a relatively new player in the LMS market and it offers an original take on the genre.
 Rather than being only a classic Learning Management System, the Kokm package includes an intranet, an extranet, a resource library and an LMS.
 There is a lot of interesting technology and experience behind this platform.

 This means that Kokm provides a holistic solution for the healthcare organisation that wants to procure, update, or replace its intranet, extranet and resource library.
 However, this could also pose a challenge if an organisation is happy with its current non-LMS systems.